 Want to schedule your own clean-up time in the Forest Preserves during “Earth Week” or anytime of the year?
 Choose your date, time, and place anywhere in the Forest Preserves of Cook County!
 Bring your family and friends.
 Please contact Forest Preserves staff by visiting HERE.

-2019 Earth Parks included: 63rd Street Beach; A. Montgomery Ward Park; Adams (George and Adele) Playground Park; Anderson (Fred) Park; Anderson (Louis) Park; Arcade Park; Arthur Ashe Park; Austin Town Hall Park; Berger Park; Bessemer Park; Blackhawk Park; Buffalo Park; Burnside Park; Buttercup Park; Calumet Park; Cedar Park; Clarendon Park; Churchill Dog Friendly Area; Clark (Richard) Park; Clybourn Park; Commercial Park; Cotton Tail Park; Davis Square Park (April 20th); Dunning Read Conservation Area; Eckhart Park; Ellis Park; Elm Park; Euclid Park; Evergreen Park; Fellger Park; Foster Park; Franklin Park; Golden Gate Park; Gompers Park; Grand Crossing Park; Gross Park; Hadiya Pendleton Park; Hayes Park; Honore Park; Horner Park; Humboldt Park; Indian Ridge Marsh Park; Jacob Park; Jane Addams Memorial Park; Jefferson Memorial Park; Kathy Osterman Beach; Kells Park; Kelly (John H.) Park; Kelly (Edward) Park; Kelvyn Park; Ken-Well Park; Kilbourn Park; Kosciuszko Park; Lake Meadows Park; Lake Shore Park; La Villita Park; Langley Park; Levin Park; Lincoln Park; Lucy Flower Park; Mamie Till-Mobley Park; Mary Bartelme Park; Mary Richardson Park; Mayfair Park; McGuane Park; McKinley Park; Midway Plaisance Park; Montrose Beach; Montrose Beach Dunes; Montrose Dog Beach; Mozart Park; Oak Street Beach; Ogden Park; Park #514; Park #535; Park #540; Ping Tom Park; Prairie Pointe Park; Privet Park; Pullman Park; Railroad Junction Playlot Park; Rainbow Beach Park; Ravenswood Manor Park; Revere Park; Riis Park; River Park; Rowan Park; Rutherford Sayre Park; Scottsdale Park; Seneca Park; Seward Park; Simons Park; Skinner Park; Smith (Joseph Higgins) Park; Snowberry Playlot Park; South Chicago People’s Park; Steelworkers Park; Sunken Gardens Park; Superior Park; Tilton Park; Touhy Park; Unity Playlot Park; Vittum Park; Walsh Park; Washington Square Park; West Chatham Park; West Lawn Park; West Ridge Nature Preserve; Wicker Park (April 6th); and Wildwood Park.
+Participating parks for Earth Day 2019 included: 63rd Street Beach; A. Montgomery Ward Park; Adams (George and Adele) Playground Park; Anderson (Fred) Park; Anderson (Louis) Park; Arcade Park; Arthur Ashe Park; Austin Town Hall Park; Berger Park; Bessemer Park; Blackhawk Park; Buffalo Park; Burnside Park; Buttercup Park; Calumet Park; Cedar Park; Clarendon Park; Churchill Dog Friendly Area; Clark (Richard) Park; Clybourn Park; Commercial Park; Cotton Tail Park; Davis Square Park (April 20th); Dunning Read Conservation Area; Eckhart Park; Ellis Park; Elm Park; Euclid Park; Evergreen Park; Fellger Park; Foster Park; Franklin Park; Golden Gate Park; Gompers Park; Grand Crossing Park; Gross Park; Hadiya Pendleton Park; Hayes Park; Honore Park; Horner Park; Humboldt Park; Indian Ridge Marsh Park; Jacob Park; Jane Addams Memorial Park; Jefferson Memorial Park; Kathy Osterman Beach; Kells Park; Kelly (John H.) Park; Kelly (Edward) Park; Kelvyn Park; Ken-Well Park; Kilbourn Park; Kosciuszko Park; Lake Meadows Park; Lake Shore Park; La Villita Park; Langley Park; Levin Park; Lincoln Park; Lucy Flower Park; Mamie Till-Mobley Park; Mary Bartelme Park; Mary Richardson Park; Mayfair Park; McGuane Park; McKinley Park; Midway Plaisance Park; Montrose Beach; Montrose Beach Dunes; Montrose Dog Beach; Mozart Park; Oak Street Beach; Ogden Park; Park #514; Park #535; Park #540; Ping Tom Park; Prairie Pointe Park; Privet Park; Pullman Park; Railroad Junction Playlot Park; Rainbow Beach Park; Ravenswood Manor Park; Revere Park; Riis Park; River Park; Rowan Park; Rutherford Sayre Park; Scottsdale Park; Seneca Park; Seward Park; Simons Park; Skinner Park; Smith (Joseph Higgins) Park; Snowberry Playlot Park; South Chicago People’s Park; Steelworkers Park; Sunken Gardens Park; Superior Park; Tilton Park; Touhy Park; Unity Playlot Park; Vittum Park; Walsh Park; Washington Square Park; West Chatham Park; West Lawn Park; West Ridge Nature Preserve; Wicker Park (April 6th); and Wildwood Park.

 Enjoy these pictures from our previous Earth Days